GakuruAlex/binary_search/README.md

 # Binary Search #

+For a list of sorted numbers in decreasing order

+1.Determine the middle number of the list

+2.If it matches the target , return the middle index as the answer

+3.If the target is greater than the middle number, search the first half of the list

+4.If the target is less than the middle number, search the second half number of the list.

+5.If no more elements remain return -1

 ## Problem Statement ##

 Given a list of sorted integers in descending order, find the position of a given number.
 Minimize the number of times you access the elements of the lit.